JaeHoanKim/MVToep/README.md

 library(MVToep)
 ```

-to use two functions in MVToep.
+to use the functions in MVToep.

 ### Examples